dukt/analytics-docs/docs/configuration.md

 # Configuration

-In addition to the settings available in the **CP → Settings → Analytics** screen, the config items below can be placed into an `analytics.php` file in your craft/config directory:
+## Configuration Settings

+Analytics supports several configuration settings.
+You can override their values in your `config/analytics.php` file.

-## cacheDuration
+### cacheDuration

 The amount of time cache should last.